nextflow-io/nextflow/docs/reference/process.md

 : *Available only in `exec:` blocks*
 : The current task name.

-`task.previousError`
+`task.previousException`
 : :::{versionadded} 24.10.0
   :::
-: The error message of the task execution.
+: The task execution of previous execution.
-: Since the error message is only available after the task has been executed, it can only be used when `task.attempt` is bigger than 1.
+: Since the exception is only available after the task has been executed, it can only be used when `task.attempt` is bigger than 1.

 `task.previousTrace`
 : :::{versionadded} 24.10.0